TADRA is the acronym used to refer to Georgia’s Teenage and Adult Driver Responsibility Act.

 No log is required for supervised driving.
 However, at the time application is made for a Class D driver’s license, a parent, guardian, or duly authorized DDS-certified driver education instructor will be required to swear or affirm under penalty of law that the applicant received 40 hours of supervised driving, 6 hours of which was at night.

-If your child is under the age of 17 and wishes to obtain a Class D Georgia driver’s license, they will be required to show proof that they successfully completed a driver education program from one of the DDS-approved schools.
-However, if your child has parents in the active military service of the U.S., they can use their out of state driver’s education certificate provided that it’s within 9 months of their 16th birthday.
+If your child is 16 years of age and wishes to obtain a Class D Georgia driver’s license, they will be required to show proof that they successfully completed a driver education program from one of the Georgia certified Driver Training Schools.
+However, if your child has parents in the active U.S. military service, they can use their out of state driver’s education certificate provided that it is within 9 months of their 16th birthday.

 How would you rate the quality of this article?